• Skip to main content

 1. Preheat the oven to 350 degrees and grease a 9x13 baking dish.

 2. Cook broccoli according to package directions and drain.
 Place back on the stove in a large pot on low heat.
-Add in ½ stick butter and Velveeta and let melt.
+Add in ½ stick of butter and Velveeta and let melt.

 3. Add in lemon juice and spices.
 Add more salt and pepper to taste if needed and stir until the cheese is fully melted.